 For three months she photographed the spill for National Geographic Magazine.
 She traveled to Prince William Sound, Kodiak Island and the Aleutian Peninsula.
 Her coverage includes the Exxon Valdez on Bligh Reef, aerials of the oil, recovery efforts for birds and otters, beach clean-up and subsistence living.
 In 1993 and 1998 she returned to continue her coverage of the ongoing effects.
 Natalie won second place in the 1990 World Press Photo competition.

 Because of her extensive photographic coverage and documentation, Natalie testified at the Exxon Valdez oil spill trials in both Federal and State courts.
 Attorneys credit her photographs with helping the juries understand the scope and impact of the Exxon Valdez oil spill.
-In February of 2008 Natalie Fobes' oil spill photographs were presented as evidence before the US Supreme Court.

 To see photographs that represent her extensive files click here.